 Bob Through Cherry's Eyes

 Cherry is the bridge.
+She tells Ponyboy that Bob "was a good guy sometimes."
+She says he got mean when he drank.
+Worth adding: it would be easy to paint Bob as a cartoon bully.
+Hinton doesn't let us off that hook.
 She admits she loved him.
-Day to day, that's huge.
-Which means " She says he got mean when he drank.
-Which means she tells Ponyboy that Bob "was a good guy sometimes.
-It would be easy to paint Bob as a cartoon bully.
-That's why hinton doesn't let us off that hook.
-Cherry's version is a kid who got spoiled and lost That's the part that actually makes a difference..
+That's huge.
+Cherry's version is a kid who got spoiled and lost Simple as that..

 Bob Through Randy's Eyes